Kinlochshiel: The modern era, 2006-2015

-The club have consolidated their position within the Premiership since 2012, but they did not vanquish relegation worries in 2013 until the last few weeks of the season.
+The club consolidated their position within the premiership after 2012, but they did not vanquish relegation worries in 2013 until the last few weeks of the season.
 Relegation was also a worry towards the end of the season, and it took until Lochaber Camanachd's last game to cement Shiel's position in the Premiership for the following 2015 season.
-As the start of the season draws ever closer, the 1st Team will remain under Colin "Beaver" Fraser, whilst the second's will also stay under Willie "DoonceMoth" MacRae.
+As the start of the season drew closer, the first team would remain under Colin "Beaver" Fraser, whilst the second would also stay under Willie "DoonceMoth" MacRae.

-Work started on the new pitch at Reraig, Balmacara in September 2014.
-The project, which is hoped to be ready for playing towards the end of the 2015 season, has been funded by sportscotland and Highland Council, as well as very generous donations from the late John Clamp and Leslie Rush.
+Work started on the new pitch at Rèaraig, Balmacara in September 2014.
+The project, which it had been hoped to be ready for playing towards the end of the 2015 season, finally opened in 2020.
+It was funded by sportscotland and the Highland Council, as well as generous donations from the late John Clamp and Leslie Rush.
 It was initially made possible by the generosity of Mrs Katherine Grant, whose late husband was president of the club for many years.
 The next development phase will be a multi-purpose building with changing rooms, training/meeting room, kitchen and spectator facilities.

-Kinlochshiel had a bright future ahead, with young stars such as Nathan Whear, Jonnie MacAskill and Fergus Dobson.
-The Boys from Kyle, Glenelg and Dornie respectively, are all regular starters in Shiel's second team and are looking forward to a promising season ahead under the wing of Willie "DoonceMoth" MacRae.

-The Golden Generation 2016-present
+The Golden Generation, 2016-present

-2016 saw the club push for the top of the Premiership, aided by the signing from Beauly of Scotland international Conor Cormack.
-The club were too easily defeated in the Camanachd Cup semi-final in August 2016 by Newtonmore but the club made history in September 2016 when they defeated Inveraray 5–3 in the MacAulay Cup final.
+2016 saw the club push for the top of the premiership, aided by the signing from Beauly of Scotland international Conor Cormack.
+The club were too easily defeated in the Camanachd Cup semi-final in August 2016 by Newtonmore.
+However, under new manager Colin Fraser the club made history in September 2016 when they defeated Inveraray 5–3 in the MacAulay Cup final.
 This was their first senior national trophy.
 The game was broadcast live on BBC Two.

 In 2017, the club had its most successful season ever when it secured for the first time the Premier Division title.
 They were pursued all season long by Kyles Athletic, but a 4–0 win at Kirkton gave Kyles the edge going towards a final day game at Oban.
 With Kyles' game cancelled due to wet weather, Shiel overcame Oban Camanachd 2–0 to spark scenes of celebration.
-Shiel were the only club outside of Badenoch, other than Fort William to ever win the Premier title.
+Shiel were the only club outside of Badenoch, other than Fort William, to ever win the Premier title.

-Kinlochshiel played Lovat in the 2021 Camanachd Cup final, their first ever appearance in the final of the competition.
-They won the cup 3-1 in Oban. a couple of months later they added the MacTavish Cup with an 3-2 victory over 2019 Premiership Champions Kingussie.
-This completed a full list of senior honours for the club, all won within 5 years.
+Kinlochshiel played Lovat in the 2021 Camanachd Cup final, their first appearance in the final of the competition.
+They won the cup 3-1 in Oban.
+A few months later they added the MacTavish Cup with an 3-2 victory over 2019 Premiership Champions Kingussie.
+This completed a full list of senior honours for the club, all won within five years.

 Clash of the Ash

-The club is the only team specifically referred to in the Runrig song, Clash of the Ash, in the line;
+The club is the only team specifically referred to in the Runrig song, Clash of the Ash, in the lines: